Joe Mihalic

-Joe Mihalic (born November 8, 1926) is an American former professional stock car racing driver who has previously competed in the NASCAR Winston Cup Series, where he earned two top-ten finishes with a best finish of seventh at Bristol Motor Speedway in 1974.
+Joseph Mihalic (November 8, 1926 – February 2022) was an American professional stock car racing driver who competed in the NASCAR Winston Cup Series, where he earned two top-ten finishes with a best finish of seventh at Bristol Motor Speedway in 1974.

-Mihalic also competed in the National Dirt Racing Association.
+Mihalic was born in Turtle Creek, Pennsylvania on November 8, 1926.
+He also competed in the National Dirt Racing Association.
+He died in February 2022, at the age of 95.

 Motorsports career results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)